-What you need to get a Michigan Teen Drivers License
+What you need to get a Michigan Graduated Teen Drivers License

-Michigan’s driver education curriculum is split into two segments and is required for all teen drivers under age 18.
+Michigan’s teen driver’s license training is split into two segments and is mandatory for all teen drivers under age 18.

-Segment 1 driver education is offered before the driver begins supervised driving.
+Drivers will have to take a Segment 1 driver education class before the driver begins supervised driving.
 It requires a minimum of 24 hours of classroom instruction, a minimum of six hours of behind-the-wheel instruction.
 And a minimum of four hours of observation time in a training vehicle.
-Before beginning Segment 1, a teen must be 14 years, eight months of age and have parent/guardian permission.
+Before beginning Segment 1, a teen must be 14 years, eight months of age, and have parent/guardian permission.

 - The teen must be at least 14 years, eight months old to apply for the Level 1 license.

 - Must have a Certificate of Completion for Segment 1

 - A Social Security number or letter of ineligibility

 - Parent/guardian signature required on the application